 “As Vicar of Halifax I’m an enthusiastic community champion and I can’t think of a better third sector organisation than Halifax Opportunities Trust in trying to improve peoples lives in tackling poverty, health and social cohesion issues.
 Its a privilege to serve as a Trustee for such a well established organisation with such a strong record of success.”

 Jon lives in Calderdale and has spent most of his career with mutual businesses.

 “I hope to support the Trust with my knowledge of the local area and the third sector.”

+Helen is a local Calderdale resident who works for the NHS.
 “I’m really drawn to Halifax Opportunities Trust’s ambition to create multi-cultural and self-sustaining communities – I think Calderdale is great place to live, full of fabulous people, and I’m really keen to play my part in making sure that everyone who lives here is seen as a valuable asset.”

 You can find all governance information, including our Memorandum and Articles of Association and Annual Reports on the Charity Commission website.

 HOT is sole shareholder in a trading subsidiary company (Elsie Whiteley Innovation Centre Ltd) which runs our two business centres.
 The directors of EWIC Ltd have commercial skills related to managed workspace and building management/development.
 You can find information on the Companies House website here.